kv5h/wp-auto-upload/README.md

    - Temporarily enable [Bot API mode with privacy disabled](https://core.telegram.org/bots/features#privacy-mode) or use a helper bot (e.g. [@RawDataBot](https://t.me/RawDataBot)) to read the `chat.id` value when a message is posted in the group.
    - The ID is usually negative for supergroups (e.g. `-1001234567890`).
 Set this value as `TELEGRAM_CHAT_ID`.
 4. **Reset webhook (optional but recommended)**
    - Because this project uses polling via `getUpdates`, ensure no webhook is configured by calling:
      ```bash
      curl "https://api.telegram.org/bot<TELEGRAM_BOT_TOKEN>/setWebhook?url="
      ```

-5. **Schedule Lambda**
-   - After populating the environment variables, deploy the Lambda and wire it to an EventBridge rule.
-Whenever the function runs it will poll the group, generate WordPress posts, and delete the processed Telegram messages.

-## Deployment outline

-1. Compile the sources: `npm run build`
-2. Zip the `dist` directory with the `node_modules` folder and upload it as a Lambda function.
-3. Set the handler to `handler.handler` and the runtime to Node.js 18.x (or newer).
-4. Configure the environment variables listed above.
-5. Create an EventBridge rule (or another trigger) that invokes the Lambda at the desired cadence.

 ## Error handling